telerik/xaml-docs/controls/radgridview/performance/tips-tricks.md

 	* __Auto__ is a little bit slower
 	* __Star__ is the slowest (this is most noticeable when you have a lot of columns).

-* Disable validation in view mode through configuring [ValidateOnDataErrors="InEditMode"]({%slug gridview-managing-data-validation%}).
+* Disable validation in view mode through configuring [ValidatesOnDataErrors="InEditMode"]({%slug gridview-managing-data-validation%}).

 * Avoid using converters.
 Calling a converter is a time-consuming operation and this will slow down the performance.